DannyXjsu/python-testing/README.md

 this script requires enquiries (pip install enquiries)

-i'm testing how to make text-based games with python, so far i've done significant progress regarding the 'engine', still has a lot of room for improvements.
+i'm testing how to make text-based games with python, so far i've done significant progress regarding the 'engine', still has a lot of room for improvements. this is not an actual serious game, i might make a story and make actual gameplay but might take a while because i need to do the essential stuff first

 the script is well-commented, explains a lot of what i've coded and the code perspective (aka knowing wtf is going on)